Ask Marc – about employee experience

 If you have, for example, a graph underneath with a few peaks in it and the graph visualizes the importance.
 Right below or on top you have a graph visualizing the emotional journey, where it shows if an experience is positive or negative, you can put them together.
 You’ll see that you might have a few negative issues but only one of them is also an important moment.
 That’s the moment where you need to start.
 So use that as a second dimension for it.

 So, three ways.
 The first one, color coding, very simple.
 The second one, use a graph like a dramatic arc, just call it differently, maybe importance or key moments.
 And the third one is visualize it through a text lane where you can actually describe why this is important and add more details to it or.

-When should I do a journey map when the blueprint and process map?
+When should I do a journey map, and when the blueprint and process map?

 If journey maps are on the one hand and process maps on the other hand, a service blueprint is right in the middle.
-A service blueprint connects a linear journey map where you have one story of one user throughout your service describing one experience but then added what is happening backstage.
+A service blueprint connects a linear journey map where you have one story of a user describing one experience, but then additionally the backstage actions.
 What are the internal processes that you as an organization need to do to actually be able to create this certain experience?